Last Updated on

 - And more.

 Not only does mobile SEO ensure a better user experience for your customers, it also makes nice with the search engines.
 This results in a better ranking for your site on SERPs.
-Which then results in even more customers getting to see and enjoy the fruits of your mobile SEO efforts.
+And that results in even more customers getting to see and enjoy the fruits of the mobile SEO strategy you followed.
 It’s a vicious, or glorious, cycle, depending on how well you do it.

 Why is Being Mobile Friendly, and Mobile SEO, Important?